julia-mt/julia-mt/README.md

 ## Hi.
 Welcome to Julia's GitHub.

 * I am a grad student at UPenn, studying Computer Science
-* Interested in Data-Driven Investing and ML Applications to the Real Asset Space.
+* Interested in Data-Driven Investing and ML Applications to the Alternative Asset Space.

 ## Skills: